-- 1. the development meets the criteria of Article X.A. through C.; and, - 2. the development meets the criteria of Article VI.M. and Article VI.N. - G. Any applicant who meets the criteria of Article X.A. through C. and Article X.D., E., or F. shall be notified by the Board of Appeals in writing over the signature of the Chairman of the Board of Appeals that: - 1. the issuance of a variance to construct a structure below the base flood level will result in greatly increased premium rates for flood insurance up to amounts as high as \$25 per \$100 of insurance coverage; and, - 2. such construction below the base flood level increases risks to life and property; and, - 3. the applicant agrees in writing that the applicant is fully aware of all the risks inherent in the use of land subject to flooding, assumes those risks, and agrees to indemnify and defend the municipality against any claims filed against it that are related to the applicant's decision to use land located in a floodplain and that the applicant individually releases the municipality from any claims the applicant may have against the municipality that are related to the use of land located in a floodplain. - H. Appeal Procedure for Administrative and Variance Appeals - 1.
-An administrative or variance appeal may be taken to the Board of Appeals by an aggrieved party within thirty days after receipt of a written decision of the Code Enforcement Officer or Planning Board. - 2.
-Upon being notified of an appeal, the Code Enforcement Officer or Planning Board, as appropriate, shall transmit to the Board of Appeals all of the documents constituting the record of the decision appealed from. - 3.
-The Board of Appeals shall hold a public hearing on the appeal within thirty-five days of its receipt of an appeal request. - 4.
-The person filing the appeal shall have the burden of proof. - 5.
-The Board of Appeals shall decide all appeals within thirty-five days after the close of the hearing and shall issue a written decision on all appeals. - 6.
-The Board of Appeals shall submit to the Code Enforcement Officer a report of all variance actions, including justification for the granting of the variance and an authorization for the Code Enforcement Officer to issue a Flood Hazard Development Permit, which includes any conditions to be attached to said permit.

-7. Any aggrieved party who participated as a party during the proceedings before the Board of Appeals may take an appeal to Superior Court in accordance with State laws within forty-five days from the date of any decision of the Board of Appeals.
+- FG.
+Any applicant who meets the criteria of § 106-10A through EC and § 106-10D, E, or F shall be notified by the Board of Appeals, in writing, over the signature of the Chairman of the Board of Appeals that: - The issuance of a variance to construct a structure below the base flood level will result in greatly increased premium rates for flood insurance up to amounts as high as \$25 per \$100 of insurance coverage; - (2) Such construction below the base flood level increases risks to life and property; and - (3) The applicant agrees, in writing, that the applicant is fully aware of all the risks inherent in the use of land subject to flooding, assumes those risks and agrees to indemnify and defend the municipality against any claims filed against it that are related to the applicant's decision to use land located in a floodplain and that the applicant individually releases the municipality from any claims the applicant may have against the municipality that are related to the use of land located in a floodplain. - G. Reconstructed buildings in areas governed by this Floodplain Management Ordinance may exceed the maximum height requirements of the Zoning Ordinance, without the need for a variance, only if the requirements of § 504-2A of the Zoning Ordinance are met.
+[Added 5-21-2012] - H. Appeal procedure for administrative and variance appeals. - An administrative or variance appeal may be taken to the Board of Appeals by an aggrieved party within 30 days after the receipt of a written decision of the Code Enforcement Officer or Planning Board. - (2) Upon being notified of an appeal, the Code Enforcement Officer or Planning Board, as appropriate, shall transmit to the Board of Appeals all of the papers documents constituting the record of the decision appealed from. - (3) The Board of Appeals shall hold a public hearing on the appeal within 35 days of its receipt of an appeal request. - (4) The person filing the appeal shall have the burden of proof. - (5) The Board of Appeals shall decide all appeals within 35 days after the close of the hearing, and shall issue a written decision on all appeals. - (6) The Board of Appeals shall submit to the Code Enforcement Officer a report of all variance actions, including justification for the granting of the variance and an authorization for the Code Enforcement Officer to issue a flood hazard development permit, which includes any conditions to be attached to said permit. - (7) Any aggrieved party who participated as a party during the proceedings before the Board of Appeals may take an appeal to Superior Court in accordance with state laws within 45 days from the date of any decision of the Board of Appeals.